 Samantha has been a member of Interaction since 2011 and holds a Bachelor of Arts with an extended major in Psychology from the University of Queensland.
 Prior to joining the BAHS team in 2022, Samantha worked in other areas of Interaction including senior management, before following her passion to work with participants and their families to achieve their goals.

-Samantha is a qualified Behaviour Support Practitioner and is currently pursuing a postgraduate certificate in positive behaviour support.
+Samantha is a qualified Behaviour Support Practitioner who has recently completed a Post-Graduate Certificate in Positive Behaviour Support.

 Helen Amos